Navaneeth-Sharma/Akshara-Jaana/README.md

 AksharaJaana is a package which uses tesseract ocr in the backend to convert the read-only kannada text to editable format.
 A Special feature of this is it can separate columns in the page and thus making it easier to read and edit.
-Do consider using this  package if necessary and feel free to dm me for any clarifications my mail id is: navaneethsharma2310oct@gmail.com.
+Do consider using this  package if necessary and feel free to dm me for any clarifications my twitter handle is: https://twitter.com/navaneethakbh .
 Happy coding and installing

+To see the python package visit https://pypi.org/project/AksharaJaana/

 ## The Requirements
 #### *Conda environment is preferred for the smooth use*